mholmes633/winsocker_server/README.md

 # winsocker_server
-# based on instructions per Sloan Kelly YouTube "creating a TCP Serverin C++"
+# based on instructions per Sloan Kelly YouTube "creating a TCP Server in C++"